Don’t miss out on this special one-time forgiveness count adjustment opportunity.

 A few minutes of your time to save significant time, money, and stress on your student loans

-Ideally, once the one-time forgiveness count is complete, you will have a better idea of the exact number of months and years of qualifying student loan forgiveness time.
+Ideally, once the one-time forgiveness count is complete (by July 1, 2024), you will have a better idea of the exact number of months and years of qualifying student loan forgiveness time.
 Some will even receive retroactive forgiveness if they surpass 20-25 years of eligible repayment time (likely 25 years for most veterinarians).
 Any payments made beyond that forgiveness period will be refunded to you.
 Bonus!

-Borrowers who have reached the required number of years in repayment to receive forgiveness should receive word in 2023.
-All others will see their count adjustments applied in 2024.
+Borrowers who have reached the required number of years in repayment to receive forgiveness should receive word as their loans are reviewed.
+All others will see their count adjustments applied before July 1, 2024.

 Again, this is a big f-ing deal.
 Student loan forgiveness could be closer than you realize, particularly if you have been paying on your student loans for a long time.
 Don’t miss out on this unique opportunity to rid yourself of your remaining student loan debt sooner and cheaper.